tanush-yadav/motia-reachouts/next-steps.md

 - DONE actually send emails flow from the supabase tables - by going through the UI we accept the emails we would like to send -AS OF NOW.

 - Never repeat a reachout to a company - I see two reachouts to moonvalley as they appeared in google search.

+- Lead verification, only high qual leads with generalised personalisation.